BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Protocol Agent (ProAgent)

 \section{Protocol Agent (ProAgent)}

 To demonstrate the practical utility of the BioProBench corpus and to establish a strong baseline for future research, we developed \textbf{ProAgent}.
 The objective of ProAgent is not to introduce a novel agent architecture, but rather to serve as a standardized validation of our central hypothesis: that grounding LLMs in a high-fidelity, procedural knowledge corpus can directly and substantially address the critical weaknesses identified by our benchmark.
-Its implementation leverages a robust RAG framework to transparently measure the impact of the corpus itself.
+Its implementation leverages a robust Retrieval-Augmented Generation (RAG) framework to transparently measure the impact of the corpus itself.

 As illustrated in Figure~\ref{fig:proagent}, ProAgent operates as a task-adaptive agent that dynamically configures a specialized workflow for each query.
-A planner first classifies the input task, a decision that subsequently guides a task-adaptive retriever.
-This retriever selects from knowledge bases with varying chunk granularities, employing concise chunks for fact-centric tasks (PQA, ERR) and more contextual chunks for procedural ones (ORD, GEN).
-It utilizes a hybrid search algorithm combining semantic and lexical signals to ensure optimal context retrieval.
-Finally, the retrieved context is synthesized by a generator, which utilizes the best-performing baseline LLM identified for each specific task.
+A Planner module first classifies the input task, a decision that subsequently guides a task-adaptive Retriever.
+This Retriever selects from knowledge bases with varying chunk granularities, employing concise chunks for fact-centric tasks (PQA, ERR) and more contextual chunks for procedural ones (ORD, GEN).
+Finally, the retrieved context is synthesized by a Generator to formulate the final response.

+Crucially, to maintain reasoning consistency, the Planner, Retriever-Synthesizer, and Generator modules all share the identical underlying foundational LLM for any given workflow.
+The specific base model is dynamically selected based on the highest-performing baseline for that particular task.
 This modular, adaptive design ensures an optimally configured response for any given procedural challenge.
-Detailed hyperparameters are provided in Appendix~E.3.
+Comprehensive hyperparameter configurations and implementation details are provided in Appendix~\ref{ap:proagent}.